Miguel Rojas Player Props: Dodgers vs. Padres

-On Friday, Miguel Rojas (.188 on-base percentage in past 10 games, 84 points below season-long percentage) and the Los Angeles Dodgers play the San Diego Padres, whose starting pitcher will be Yu Darvish.
-First pitch is at 9:40 PM ET.
+Miguel Rojas -- with a slugging percentage of .379 in his past 10 games, including three extra-base hits -- will be in action for the Los Angeles Dodgers against the San Diego Padres, with Blake Snell on the hill, on August 5 at 8:40 PM ET.

-In his previous game, he racked up two extra-base hits (2-for-4 with two doubles and two RBI) against the Athletics.
+He had a hitless showing in his last game (0-for-1) against the Padres.

 Miguel Rojas Game Info & Props vs. the Padres